paigeweber13/language-quickstart/nim/mergesort/README.md

-Without `addr`, mergesort is *slow* compared to C. The first time I ran it, I forgot to use the `-d:release` flag to produce faster code, and it ran about 30x slower than mergesort in C. However, after enabling the release flag, performance improved to about 6.5x slower than C. For an array of size 1e08, C processed 1.58e7 items per second and took 5.62 seconds to sort the array.
+Without `addr`, mergesort is *slow* compared to C. The first time I ran it, I forgot to use the `-d:release` flag to produce faster code, and it ran about 30x slower than mergesort in C. However, after enabling the release flag, performance improved to about 6.5x slower than C. For an array of size 1e8, C processed 1.58e7 items per second and took 5.62 seconds to sort the array.
 Nim processed 2.72e6 items per second and took 36.0633 seconds to sort the array.
 Allocation + randomization took about .7 seconds in both languages.

+This performance is about half that of high-level C++, which processed 7.25e6 items per second and took 13.35 seconds to sort an array of size 1e8

 However, for a proper comparison I would need to write an implementation that uses `addr`, which is outside the scope of this project.
 I'm sure Nim is